Nikitha2901/Expected-Threat-analysis-of-Passes/README.md

 - Logistic Regression
 - Explainable Neural Network with unique features
-- Explainable Neural Network using combined features
+- Explainable Neural Network using combination of features

 ## Environment set up
 This application was made with Streamlit.
 To run locally, first create .streamlit/secrets.toml with keys, etc... then run: